Thallium: Thallium stress test

 A thallium stress test is a form of scintigraphy in which the amount of thallium in tissues correlates with tissue blood supply.
-Viable cardiac cells have normal Na^{+}/K^{+} ion-exchange pumps.
-The Tl^{+} cation binds the K^{+} pumps and is transported into the cells.
+Viable cardiac cells have normal link=Na+/K+-ATPase|Na+/K+ ion-exchange pumps.
+The Tl+ cation binds the K+ pumps and is transported into the cells.
 Exercise or dipyridamole induces widening (vasodilation) of arteries in the body.
 This produces coronary steal by areas where arteries are maximally dilated.
 Areas of infarct or ischemic tissue will remain "cold".
 Pre- and post-stress thallium may indicate areas that will benefit from myocardial revascularization.
 Redistribution indicates the existence of coronary steal and the presence of ischemic coronary artery disease.

 Other uses

 A mercury–thallium alloy, which forms a eutectic at 8.5% thallium, is reported to freeze at −60 °C, some 20 °C below the freezing point of mercury.
 This alloy is used in thermometers and low-temperature switches.
 In organic synthesis, thallium(III) salts, as thallium trinitrate or triacetate, are useful reagents for performing different transformations in aromatics, ketones and olefins, among others.
 Thallium is a constituent of the alloy in the anode plates of magnesium seawater batteries.
 Soluble thallium salts are added to gold plating baths to increase the speed of plating and to reduce grain size within the gold layer.

-A saturated solution of equal parts of thallium(I) formate (Tl(HCO_{2})) and thallium(I) malonate (Tl(C_{3}H_{3}O_{4})) in water is known as Clerici solution.
+A saturated solution of equal parts of thallium(I) formate (TlHCO2) and thallium(I) malonate (TlC3H3O4) in water is known as Clerici solution.
 It is a mobile, odorless liquid which changes from yellowish to colorless upon reducing the concentration of the thallium salts.
 With a density of 4.25 g/cm^{3} at 20 °C, Clerici solution is one of the heaviest aqueous solutions known.
 It was used in the 20th century for measuring the density of minerals by the flotation method, but its use has discontinued due to the high toxicity and corrosiveness of the solution.

 Thallium iodide is frequently used as an additive in metal-halide lamps, often together with one or two halides of other metals.
 It allows optimization of the lamp temperature and color rendering, and shifts the spectral output to the green region, which is useful for underwater lighting.